 But, like all operating systems, it has its share of teething problems.

-If you have encountered problems with memory leak, we hope some of the above solutions have helped to fix the problem.
+If you have encountered problems with a memory leak, we hope some of the above solutions have helped to fix the problem.
 The occasional spring cleaning of your computer is never a bad thing.

 Marcus has a graduate degree in computer engineering and has many years of experience in cutting-edge technology research and development in both startups and Fortune 500 corporations.
 In his free time, he enjoys RTS gaming.